The Catholic Church of St Edmund of Abingdon and St Frideswide

 More commonly known as 'Greyfriars', St Edmund and St Frideswide is a Roman Catholic Church located on Iffley Road, Oxford.
 The church and parish fall within the Archdiocese of Birmingham, and the church is home to a large number of active parishioners.
 On this website, you can find out about who we are, when we meet and what we can do for you.
 Do not hesitate to get in contact by phone (on 01865 256750), by email, or by visiting us in person at: The Friary, 182 Iffley Road, Oxford, OX4 1SB.

-Update: from Tuesday 24th March the church is closed even for private prayer.
-The friars, however, will continue to celebrate Mass and their daily prayers, and these will be live-streamed on this website - see below.
+The friars continue to celebrate Mass and their daily prayers, and these are live-streamed on this website - see below.

 If you want to follow along with our prayers, Universalis is a useful website which has all the daily prayers and the readings of the Mass day-by-day.